awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup-permissions.md

 }
 ```

-For more information about the AWSServiceRoleForAmazonSSM\_AccountDiscovery role, see [Using roles to collect AWS account information for Systems Manager Explorer: AWSServiceRoleForAmazonSSM\_AccountDiscovery](using-service-linked-roles-service-action-2.md)\.
+For more information about the AWSServiceRoleForAmazonSSM\_AccountDiscovery role, see [Using roles to collect Amazon Web Services account information for Systems Manager Explorer: AWSServiceRoleForAmazonSSM\_AccountDiscovery](using-service-linked-roles-service-action-2.md)\.

 ## Configuring permissions for Systems Manager OpsCenter<a name="Explorer-getting-started-user-permissions"></a>